Acts Chapter Fifteen

 Acts 15:28 & 29

-It seemed good to the Holy Spirit and to us not to burden you with anything beyond the following requirements: You are to abstain from food sacrificed to idols, from blood, from the meat of strangled animals and from sexual immorality.
-You will do well to avoid these things.
-Farewell.
+For it seemed good to the Ruach HaKodesh and to us not to lay any heavier burden on you than the following requirements: to abstain from what has been sacrificed to idols, from blood, from things strangled, and from fornication.
+If you keep yourselves from these, you will be doing the right thing.
+Shalom!

 Now, the letter gives the instructions to the believers.
 It is good to avoid all of the things listed but this letter can cause some confusion.
 You see, the controversy was over what one must do to be saved and the simple answer to that is to accept Jesus Christ as the Lord of your life.
 The ruling from this council can lead people to believe that other actions can have a bearing on your salvation.
 Once you accept Christ and have the Holy Spirit living in you, then you will not want to have a part in the things that are listed.